 Surgery may be necessary to remove lesions from the nasal cavity.

-In most cases, supportive care is all that can be provided while your cat fights the infection.
-This may include fluid treatment for dehydration, nutritional support, removal of discharge from nose to assist breathing and eyes.
+Cat flu: In most cases, supportive care is all that can be provided while your cat fights the infection.
+This may include fluid treatment for dehydration, nutritional support, removal of discharge from the nose to assist breathing and eyes.

 L-Lysine may be recommended if the cause is feline herpesvirus and/or antivirals.
 Antibiotics have no effect on viruses, but may be prescribed to treat secondary bacterial infections or for cats with Bordetella.